PragnaPriyatham/PragnaProfile/README.md

-#
+Sure!
+Here's the modified README file with your name, Pragna Priyatham Kandula:

+---

-# My Personal Portfilio Website (Django)
+# My Personal Portfolio Website (Django)

-Personal portfolio website made with Django framework in the backend, and with CSS, JS, and Bootstrap for the frontend.
-It is a dynamic site so that you can control the content of the site through the admin area
+Personal portfolio website built using the Django framework for the backend, with CSS, JS, and Bootstrap for the frontend.
+It is a dynamic site that allows you to control the content of the site through the admin area.

 ## Features